centroid457/base_aux/HELP_RULES.md

 ## NAME PREFIX schema

 1. BASEs
-   - Abc_* - interface!
+   - Abc_* - interface! or where we have BLANK methods!
-   - Base_* - base class for realising final objects
+   - Base_* - base class for realising final objects - where we have finished methods and it could be (or not) redefine!
    - Nest*_* - middle class for adding specific universal logic in any other class
+     - NestMeth_*
+     - NestInit_*
+     - NestStr_*
    - Meta*_* - class is metaCls!!!
    - Template_* - somtimes you cant apply Class as universal baseClass! so in such case this class created only as template.
 and you should use it as template for creating your own class.